 When looking at routers, the most important feature to look for is the horsepower rating of the motor.
-I wouldn't buy any router that is less than 2-HP, as you'll need that power to push some bigger bits through stock.
+I wouldn't buy any router that is less than 2-HP, as you'll need that power to push some bigger bits through the stock.

-Next, you'll want to spend a little extra to get one that has a variable speed control.
+Next, you'll want to spend a little extra to get one that has variable speed control.
 Single-speed routers are fine as long as you're using small bits, but keep in mind: the larger the bit, the slower the cutting speed needs to be.
 Otherwise, you're likely to burn the bit.